Georgia Divorce Process

 While one parent may have more of these factors in his or her favor, that does not mean custody automatically goes to that parent.
 Each of these elements carries different weight, and the judge will consider them holistically in making the final decision.

 In the state of Georgia, child support is calculated based on each parent’s monthly income and an assessment of the child’s needs, among other things.
 The Georgia child support guidelines use this information to produce an adequate and appropriate amount of child support.

 It is important to keep in mind that this amount is not necessarily the final amount—it is merely a recommendation.
 The court can use its discretion to adjust the amount for costs of health insurance, child care, and other relevant factors.
 Parents do not have to rely on the court to make a decision on child support and can come to mutual agreement on their own.

-Our divorce lawyers at Crystal Wright Law, LLC, can argue on your behalf for the amount of child support that works for both you and your child.
+Our divorce lawyers at Crystal Wright Law, can argue on your behalf for the amount of child support that works for both you and your child.

 Division of Assets

 Under Georgia state law, each spouse in the marriage is entitled to what is referred to as an equitable share of the marital property.
 Keep in mind that an “equitable” share does not necessarily mean an “equal” share.
 It simply means a fair distribution of the property.